 Camping with a Girl Scout troop is an exciting adventure.
-Girls develop their teamwork skills through activities and meal preparation, learn to respect and appreciate the outdoors and grow in self-confidence and decision-making skills.
+Girls develop teamwork skills through activities and meal preparation, learn to respect and appreciate the outdoors, and grow in self-confidence and decision-making skills.
 Troops can camp on Council-owned property (Camp Cedarledge, Fiddlecreek or Tuckaho) or off Council-owned property (for example, at a state park).

 Additional online learning opportunities related to camping are available here.

 When overnight camping on Council-owned property, at least one adult accompanying a troop camping in a Council-owned camp unit must meet one of the following requirements:

 - Camping Procedures in Girl Scouts of Eastern Missouri completed prior to February 1, 2012